dlcs/role-provider-demo/readme.md

 * `ACCESS_SECRET` - Basic auth password for access roles for token.
 * `DLCS_ROOT` - The default DLCS root to use for testing (without `https://`).
 Can be specified at login.
 * `DLCS_CUSTOMER` - The DLCS customer to use for testing.
 Can be specified at login.
+* `DLCS_AUTHSERVICE` - The name of the authService that this Role-Provider is for.

 ### `settings.json`